The Engagement Difference

 In 2013 the Canadian Standards Association published a new national standard entitled Psychological Health and Safety in the Workplace.
 CWE has been recognised by the CSA as a valuable supporter of services in this area.

-At CWE we promote workplace engagement, methods and practices for improving how we relate to one another, and how we connect to the work we do – the basis on which a healthier, more productive workplace can flourish.
+At CWE we promote workplace engagement, methods and practices for improving how employees relate to one another, and how they connect to the work they do – the basis on which a healthier, more productive workplace can flourish.